;

 Blood Urea Nitrogen

-Blood urea nitrogen – otherwise known as urea nitrogen or BUN – is a measurement of protein breakdown in the body.
+Blood urea nitrogen, otherwise known as urea nitrogen or BUN, is a measurement of protein breakdown and muscle maintenance in the body.

-BUN may trend around 75 mg/dL when on dialysis.
+BUN may trend around 75 mg/dL and even higher when on dialysis.

 Creatinine

 A normal serum creatinine level is between 0.6 – 1.2 mg/dL for males and 0.5 – 1.1 mg/dL for females.
-However, it can vary for many reasons, including gender, age, and activity level.
+However, creatinine can vary for many reasons.
+These reasons include gender, age, and activity level.

-Creatinine will increase as kidney function decreases.
+Creatinine will generally go up as kidney function goes down.
 This is because with CKD, the kidneys aren’t eliminating waste from the body.

 Creatinine levels measured in chronic kidney disease can range anywhere from 2.0-15.0 mg/dL depending on the stage and other health conditions.

-While creatinine is not directly related to nutrition, finding other culprits that impact your kidney health may help to lower or stabilize creatinine levels.
-This can come from dietary changes that help promote a healthy kidney!
+Finding other culprits that impact your kidney health may help to lower or stabilize creatinine levels.
+This can come from dietary changes that help promote a healthy kidney.

 Protein in the Blood